-FIGURE 12 - Mean SSH at crossovers for cycle 142 (left) and over the whole Jason-3 period (right).
+FIGURE 13 - Mean SSH at crossovers for cycle 175 (left) and over the whole Jason-3 period (right).

 4.3.
-Cycle by cycle monitoring The mean and standard deviation of SSH differences at crossovers are plotted for Jason-3 and Jason-2 as a function of time on a one cycle per cycle basis in figure 13.
+Cycle by cycle monitoring

+The mean and standard deviation of SSH differences at crossovers are plotted for Jason-3 and Jason-2 as a function of time on a one cycle per cycle basis in figure 14.
 Note that cycle 001 of Jason-3 corresponds to cycle 281 of Jason-2.
 The statistics are computed after data editing and using the geographical selection criteria.

-A 120-days signal seems to appear on Jason-3 SSH differences at crossover, reduced thanks to POE-F.
+A 120-days signal seems to appear on Jason-3 SSH differences at crossover, reduced thanks to POE-F. Note that violet line indicates change of standard from GDR-D to GDR-F from cycle 171 onwards.

-FIGURE 13 - Cyclic monitoring of mean (left) and standard deviation (right) of SSH differences at crossovers for Jason-3 and Jason-2.
-Figure 14 shows the mean and the standard deviation of Jason-2 - Jason-3 10-day SSH crossovers, using radiometer wet troposphere correction for both satellites or ECMWF model wet troposphere correction.
+FIGURE 14 - Cyclic monitoring of mean (left) and standard deviation (right) of SSH differences at crossovers for Jason-3 and Jason-2.

+Figure 15 shows the mean and the standard deviation of Jason-2 - Jason-3 10-day SSH crossovers, using radiometer wet troposphere correction for both satellites or ECMWF model wet troposphere correction.

-FIGURE 14 - Cyclic monitoring of mean (left) and standard deviation (right) of (Jason-2 - Jason-3) SSH differences at crossovers.
-The pseudo time tag bias is found by computing at SSH crossovers a regression between SSH and orbital altitude rate $(\dot{H})$ , also called satellite radial speed : $$SSH = \alpha \dot{H}$$ This method allows us to estimate the time tag bias but it absorbs also other errors correlated with $\dot{H}$ as for instance orbit errors.
+FIGURE 15 - Cyclic monitoring of mean (left) and standard deviation (right) of (Jason-2 - Jason-3) SSH differences at crossovers.

+The pseudo time tag bias is found by computing at SSH crossovers a regression between SSH and orbital altitude rate (\dot{H}) , also called satellite radial speed :

+$$SSH = \alpha \dot{H}$$

+This method allows us to estimate the time tag bias but it absorbs also other errors correlated with \dot{H} as for instance orbit errors.
 Therefore it is called "pseudo" time tag bias.

 The monitoring of this coefficient estimated at each cycle is performed for Jason-3 and Jason-2 in the following figure : it hightlights that pseudo time tag bias is close to zero (mean value) for both missions.
+Note that violet line indicates change of standard from GDR-D to GDR-F from cycle 171 onwards.

-FIGURE 15 - Cyclic monitoring of pseudo time tag bias for Jason-3 and Jason-2.
-5. Along track analysis 5.1.
-Mean of along-track SLA 5.1.1.
-Temporal analysis The monitoring of mean SLA for Jason-3 and Jason-2 (Figure 16 on left) and the monitoring of mean SLA differences between both missions (Figure 16 on right) show a very stable bias (close to 3.0 cm).
+FIGURE 16 - Cyclic monitoring of pseudo time tag bias for Jason-3 and Jason-2.

+5. Along track analysis

+5.1.
+Mean of along-track SLA

+5.1.1.
+Temporal analysis

+The monitoring of mean SLA for Jason-3 and Jason-2 (Figure 17 on left) and the monitoring of mean SLA differences between both missions (Figure 17 on right) show a very stable bias (close to 3.0 cm).

 Note that during the Jason-3/Jason-2 tandem phase (Cycles 1 to 23), the SSH bias estimation is performed very accurately (0.1 cm).
 This allows us to link together Jason-3 and Jason-2 MSL time data series (see section Mean Sea Level estimations).

 In July 2017 (restart after SHM and Jason-2 move to Long Repeat Orbit), the reference Mean Sea Level for Jason-2 changed from CNES-CLS 2011 (referenced with 7years) to CNES-CLS 2015 (referenced with 20years).
-The difference of about - 2.4 cm between the two solutions explains the jump on the Jason-2 SLA monitoring (figure 16).
+The difference of about - 2.4 cm between the two solutions explains the jump on the Jason-2 SLA monitoring (figure 17).

+Note that violet line indicates change of standard from GDR-D to GDR-F from cycle 171 onwards.

-FIGURE 16 - Cyclic monitoring of mean SLA for Jason-3 and Jason-2 (left) and differences of (Jason-2 - Jason-3) mean SLA (right).
+FIGURE 17 - Cyclic monitoring of mean SLA for Jason-3 and Jason-2 (left) and differences of (Jason-2 - Jason-3) mean SLA (right).

 5.1.2.
+Maps

-Maps Figure 17 show the map of Jason-3 SLA relative to the MSS.
+Figure 18 show the map of Jason-3 SLA relative to the MSS.

-FIGURE 17 - Sea level anomaly relative to MSS for cycle 142.
+FIGURE 18 - Sea level anomaly relative to MSS for cycle 175.